Conor Gillaspie: Los Angeles Angels

 The White Sox traded Gillaspie to the Los Angeles Angels of Anaheim for cash considerations on July 24, 2015.
 He was designated for assignment on August 18.

 Second stint with the Giants

 In February 2016, the San Francisco Giants signed Gillaspie to a minor league deal with an invitation to spring training.
 He started the season with the Giants' Triple-A affiliate, the Sacramento River Cats of the Pacific Coast League.
-He was called up on April 22, and spent the season mainly as a bench player for the Giants.
+He was called up on April 22, and spent the season mainly as a bench player for the Giants, but played a big role in the final week of the season, hitting .500 (7 for 14) while replacing an injured Eduardo Nunez.